dudekmichal/room-raspberry/README.md

   - set PASSWORD to your e-mail password.
   - set access token to your strava account.

-Then install all dependencies on your RPi:
+Then execute a few commands:

 ```
 $ mkdir /home/pi/repo